-The daily temple was established a few years ago when, while exploring the terrain in the search of the perfect place to build an information center, the workers found remains of a monastery complex.
+The daily temple was established a few years ago when, while exploring the terrain in search of the perfect place to build an information center, the workers found the remains of a monastery complex.

-Around them are found many foundations of buildings, ceramics, coins and other artefacts that lead the archeologists to the idea that in the Krushe area, where the churches are located, once was situated a big medieval settlement.
+Around them are found many foundations of buildings, ceramics, coins, and other artifacts.
+They led the archeologists to the idea that the Krushe area, where the churches are located, was once situated near a significant medieval settlement.

 „The painted (written) church” is about 7 km away from Razlog to the southwest.